sesiii/Bulk_Mailer/README.md

-Bulk Mailer: Effortless Bulk Email Sending
+# Bulk Mailer

+## Introduction

-** Say goodbye to repetitive emailing!** Bulk Mailer is a user-friendly application that lets you send bulk emails with just a few clicks.
+Bulk Mailer is a Python-based tool designed to simplify the process of sending bulk emails with just one click.
+It provides a streamlined solution for automating email campaigns, eliminating the need for manual intervention.

-This project simplifies the entire email sending process, saving you time and effort.

-Key Features:

-    One-Click Sending: No more manually opening Gmail and copying content!
-Bulk Mailer streamlines the process for ultimate ease of use.
+## Features

+- **Effortless Email Sending**: Send bulk emails seamlessly without the hassle of manual copying and pasting.
-    Customizable Sender Name: Take control of your sender identity by specifying a custom name, independent of your Gmail account name.
+- **Custom Sender Name**: Customize the sender name independently of your Gmail account name for a personalized touch.
-    Seamless Integration: Bulk Mailer works seamlessly with your existing email infrastructure.

-Getting Started

-This section provides instructions on how to use Bulk Mailer:

-    Download: Clone or download the repository from GitHub.
+- **User-Friendly Interface**: Intuitive interface for a smooth user experience.

+## How to Use

+1. **Clone Repository**: Clone this repository to your local machine using `git clone https://github.com/sesiii/Bulk_Mailer.git`.

-    Prerequisites: Ensure you have Python and necessary libraries installed (instructions to be added in the Installation section).
+2. **Install Dependencies**: Ensure you have Python installed on your machine.
+Navigate to the project directory and run `pip install -r requirements.txt` to install the necessary dependencies.

-    Run the Application: Follow the instructions (to be added in the Running the Application section) to launch Bulk Mailer.
-    Configure Settings:
+3. **Run the Application**: Execute the `bulk_mailer.py` script by running `python bulk_mailer.py` in your terminal.

-        Enter your Gmail account email and password (secure storage methods to be implemented).
+4. **Enter Gmail Credentials**: Provide your Gmail account email ID and password when prompted.

-        Select a TXT file containing your desired email body content.
+5. **Select Email Body**: Choose the email body file (in TXT format) containing the content of your email.

-        Choose a CSV file with the list of email addresses for your recipients.
+6. **Select Recipients**: Choose the recipients file (in CSV format) containing the email addresses of recipients.
-    Send Emails: Click the designated button to send your bulk emails effortlessly.

-Additional Information

-    Installation (instructions to be added here, including any dependencies) Running the Application (instructions to be added here) Contributing (guidelines for those who want to contribute to the project) License (specify the license under which your code is released)
+7. **Click Send**: Sit back and relax as your emails are sent out effortlessly.

+## Contributions

+Contributions are welcome!
+If you have any suggestions for improvements or bug fixes, feel free to submit an issue or a pull request.

+## License

-Psst!
-This project is under development, so stay tuned for exciting future updates!
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-Feel free to reach out with any questions or suggestions!